Insurance Claims Are All We Do.

 Floods have the potential to be quite dangerous, as well as damaging.
 This overflow of water can be due to a discharge from a surrounding body of water or from an excess of rainwater.
-Floods range from very small to very large; floods can also develop very slowly or very suddenly, in which they are referred to as flash floods.
+Floods range from very small to very large; floods can develop slowly or suddenly as flash floods.

-Flooding typically occurs in low-lying flatland where water cannot easily runoff.
+Flooding typically occurs in low-lying flatland where water cannot easily damn.
 Flooding can also develop in areas where there are impenetrable surfaces such as concrete, where the precipitation cannot be easily absorbed into the ground.
-When there are instances of extensive heavy rains, this can create opportunity for flash flooding.
-Flash flooding ensues when the rainfall in the area surpasses the drainage accommodation of the area.
+When there are instances of extensive heavy rains, this can create an opportunity for flash flooding.

 After wildfires, floods are the most widespread of all natural disasters.
 Approximately 90% of all U.S. natural disasters that have been officially declared by the President of the United States include a degree of flooding.
-Coastal areas are at particular risk, but because so many contributing factors could possibly lead to flooding, including but not limited to, wind and storm surges, all areas are at some level of peril to flood and flood damage.
+Coastal areas are at particular risk, all areas are at some level of risk of flood and flood damage.
 Within the last five years, all 50 states have experienced some form of flooding or flash flooding.
-It is important to realize the potential of a flood: a few inches of water can cause tens of thousands of dollars in damage.

 Most home or property owners purchase a flood protection policy separate from their standard property or homeowner’s insurance policy.
-Customarily, property owners need to purchase flood insurance protection through the National Flood Insurance Program.
-Flood insurance is available through the National Flood Insurance Program to homeowners, business owners and renters alike.
+Property owners need to purchase flood insurance through the National Flood Insurance Program.
 With the National Flood Insurance Program, all rates are set and do not differ from company to company or from agent to agent.